The Georgetown City Council passed an ordinance authorizing fire service cost recovery from insurance providers on January 2001.

-- With a split Class 2/8B, all class-rated properties located within 1000 feet of a fire hydrant or water supply suction point AND within 5 road miles of a fire station will use Class 2.

-- All class-rated properties located farther than 1000 feet of a fire hydrant or water supply suction point AND within 5 road miles of a fire station will use Class 2Y.
+With a split Class 2/2Y, all class-rated properties located within 1000 feet of a fire hydrant or water supply suction point AND within 5 road miles of a fire station will use Class 2.
+All class-rated properties located farther than 1000 feet of a fire hydrant or water supply suction point AND within 5 road miles of a fire station will use Class 2Y.

 All properties located farther than 5 road miles from a fire station will use Class 10.

 ISO Fire Hydrant Information

 The Knox-Box is purchased by the property owner and mounted near the building entrance.
 The box contains keys, electronic access cards, floor plans, Haz-Mat data and other vital building information firefighters will need when responding to an alarm.
 Firefighters securely control the master key that allows them immediate access to handle any emergency at any time.